What type of art was created during the Abstract Expressionist art movement?

 Mountains and Sea by Helen Frankenthaler:

-Helen Frankenthaler’s “Mountains and Sea” is a pivotal work that ushered in the era of colour field painting.
+Helen Frankenthaler’s “Mountains and Sea” is a pivotal artwork that ushered in the era of colour field painting.
 Frankenthaler pioneered the soak-stain technique, allowing thinned paint to permeate the unprimed canvas.
 The result is a harmonious and ethereal landscape of colour.
 “Mountains and Sea” is not just a painting; it’s a revelation of the canvas as a space for colour to breathe and take on a life of its own.

 The Liver is the Cock’s Comb by Arshile Gorky (1944):